Keeping your space simple can be a challenge.

 Now that you have a better understanding of the strengths and weaknesses of each space in your life, here are some next steps you can take to help you get the most out of your space;

-- Clear – Let go of anything that doesn’t belong in your chosen space until only the things that belong are left.
+2. Clear that space – Let go of anything that doesn’t belong in your chosen space until only the things that belong are left.
 You can use this post as a guide to understand what belongs in each space and what might be better stored in another.

-- Transfer – If your chosen space is taken up by things that are important, yet you feel holding onto them makes life difficult, consider transferring them to a more suitable space (e.g. digitise paperwork, let go of sentimental items and savour the memories mentally instead).
+3. Transfer things to other spaces if necessary – If your chosen space is taken up by things that are important, yet you feel holding onto them makes life difficult, consider transferring them to a more suitable space (e.g. digitise paperwork, let go of sentimental items and savour the memories mentally instead).

-- Maintain – Before allowing anything else into your life, consider what space you’d like them to occupy first so that they can be of the highest value and lowest burden.
+4. Maintain that space – Before allowing anything else into your life, consider what space you’d like them to occupy first so that they can be of the highest value and lowest burden.

-- Repeat – Select another space then repeat the process until all spaces in your life are clutter free and contain only the things that are truly important to you.
+5. Repeat the process – Select another space then repeat the process until all spaces in your life are clutter free and contain only the things that are truly important to you.